seek-oss/wingman/fe/lib/widgets/Locations/README.md

 Locations includes the following widgets:

 - `LocationSuggest`: A Location autocomplete component that can match on full words and substrings resolving a SEEK location.
-Returns a Location object identifier on select.
+Returns a Location object identifier on location selection.

 ## Installation